jash0803/Long-Short-Trading-Masters/README.md

 The asset recommender leverages a **hybrid recommendation pipeline** that integrates:
 - **Collaborative Filtering (CF):** Uses customers' past buy transactions.
 - **Content-Based Filtering (CB):** Enriches asset features with metadata and profitability data.
-- **Enhanced Demographic & Questionnaire-Based Scoring:** Incorporates customer risk profiles, demographics, and responses from a detailed investment questionnaire.
+- **Demographic Based Scoring:** Incorporates customer risk profiles and demographics.

 A **Streamlit** frontend is provided to allow user interaction and parameter tuning.